kganesh-tech/AuthForge/README.md

 - Protected the /users route using JWT verification
 - Verified the token before allowing access to protected resources.
 - Tested the complete verification flow from login to accessing protected routes.

+### Day 14 – User Dashboard

+- Implemented the User Dashboard interface.
+- Added user profile information to the dashboard.
+- Integrated the logged-in user's details dynamically.
+- Added notification and profile sections to the dashboard header.
+- Improved the dashboard layout and spacing for a cleaner UI.
+- Connected the dashboard with the existing authentication flow.
+- Verified that authenticated user data is displayed correctly.

  ## Upcoming Features:
  -Duplicate Username & Email Validation